starkfell/100DaysOfIaC/articles/day.20.azure.cli.logging.build.pipes.redirects.exit.codes.win.md

 ## Conclusion

-Today we are covering how redirecting STDERR to STDOUT and using exit codes can affect the behavior of your Azure Build Pipelines tasks when using PowerShell scripts.
+As you can see, redirecting STDERR to STDOUT and using exit codes can significantly affect the behavior of your Azure Build Pipelines tasks when using PowerShell scripts.
 Stay tuned for more.